Tōbu-Utsunomiya Station: Platforms

-Adjacent stations

 History

 Tobu-Utsunomiya opened on 11 August 1931.

 From 17 March 2012, station numbering was introduced on Tobu lines, with Tobu-Utsunomiya Station becoming "TN-40".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 9604 passengers daily (boarding passengers only).

 Surrounding area

 The station is located in the same building as the Tobu Department Store in the commercial centre of the city of Utsunomiya.
 JR East's Utsunomiya Station is located 1.6 km east of the station and connected with this station by frequent bus services.